 - Can diabetes affect vision?
 Dr. Anika explains - November 4, 2020

-- An ophthalmologist talks hormones + vision changes - February 24, 2020
+- Hormones and vision changes with an ophthalmologist - February 24, 2020